dotnet/machinelearning/docs/api-reference/time-series-root-cause-localization.md

 ### Decision Tree

-[Decision tree](https://en.wikipedia.org/wiki/Decision_tree) algorithm chooses the highest information gain to split or construct a decision tree.
+The [Decision tree](https://en.wikipedia.org/wiki/Decision_tree) algorithm chooses the highest information gain to split or construct a decision tree.
 We use it to choose the dimension which contributes the most to the anomaly.
-Following are some concepts used in decision tree.
+Below are some concepts used in decision trees.

 #### Information Entropy